realeyes-media/scte35-decoder-multiplatform/README.md

 5. Scroll down to **Frameworks, Libraries, and Embedded Content**, select the + button & navigate to `scte35decoder.framework` to add framework or drag file from Finder directly to this area.
 6. In each file where the framework will be used, be sure to add `import scte35decoder` to top of the file as part of the import statements.

-_Note: If Xcode has difficulties connecting to the framework, delete the framework from the Frameworks folder in the left panel, choosing "Remove Reference."
+_Note: If Xcode has difficulties connecting to the framework, delete the framework from the Frameworks folder in Project Navigator, choosing "Remove Reference."
 Then physically drag & drop the framework directly into that folder & choose "copy if needed."_

 ```Swift
 import scte35decoder